-- Obesity, energy balance and chronic disease: Dr. Lovelady, Dr. McIntosh, Dr. Morrison
+- Obesity, energy balance and chronic disease: Dr. Beverly, Dr. Brown, Dr. Lovelady, Dr. McIntosh, Dr. Morrison, Dr. Shriver

-- Bio-active food component effects on cell function and prevention of disease processes: Dr. Erikson, Dr. Kipp, Dr. Loo, Dr. McIntosh, Dr. Morrison, Dr. Zhan
+- Bio-active food component effects on cell function and prevention of disease processes: Dr. Erikson, Dr. Kipp, Dr. Loo, Dr. McIntosh, Dr. Morrison, Dr. Zhou

-- Nutrition risks and needs of under-served/limited resource populations: Dr. Dharod, Dr. Haldeman
+- Nutrition risks and needs of under-served/limited resource populations: Dr. Brown, Dr. Dharod, Dr. Haldeman, Dr. Shriver

 The Nutrition faculty are fully engaged in the research process central to the research productivity in the life sciences and allied health sciences at UNCG, and actively collaborating with other researchers at UNCG and at other institutions such as:

 - Johns Hopkins University,